Ahab

 The existence of Ahab is historically supported outside the Bible.
-Shalmaneser III of Assyria documented in 853 BC that he defeated an alliance of a dozen kings in the Battle of Qarqar; one of these was Ahab.
-He is also mentioned on the inscriptions of the Mesha Stele.
+The contemporary Kurkh Monolith inscription of king Shalmaneser III from the Neo-Assyrian Empire documented in 853 BC that Shalmaneser III defeated an alliance of a dozen kings in the Battle of Qarqar; one of these was Ahab.
+Though not named, he is also mentioned on the inscriptions of the Mesha Stele.

-Ahab became king of Israel in the thirty-eighth year of King Asa of Judah, and reigned for twenty-two years, according to 1 Kings.
+Ahab became king of Israel in the thirty-eighth year of King Asa of Judah, and reigned for twenty-two years, according to 1 Kings 16:29.
 William F. Albright dated his reign to 869–850 BC, while Edwin R. Thiele offered the dates 874–853 BC.
 Most recently, Michael Coogan has dated Ahab's reign to 871–852 BC.

 Reign

-King Omri, Ahab's father and founder of the short-lived Omri dynasty, seems to have been a successful military leader; he is reported in the text of the Moabite Mesha Stele to have "oppressed Moab for many days."
-During Ahab's reign, Moab, which had been conquered by his father, remained tributary.
-Ahab was allied by marriage with Jehoshaphat, who was king of Judah.
-Only with Aram-Damascus is he believed to have had strained relations, though the two kingdoms also shared an alliance for some years.

-Ahab married Jezebel, the daughter of the King of Tyre. tells the story of Ahab and Jezebel, and indicates that Jezebel was a dominant influence on Ahab, persuading him to abandon Yahweh and establish the religion of Baal in Israel.
-Ahab lived in Samaria, the royal capital established by Omri, and built a temple and altar to Baal there.
-These actions were said to have led to severe consequences for Israel, including a drought that lasted for several years and Jezebel's fanatical religious persecution of the prophets of Yahweh, which Ahab condoned.
-His reputation was so negative that in 1 Kings 16:34, the author attributed to his reign the deaths of Abiram and Segub, the sons of Hiel of Bethel, caused by their father's invocation of Joshua's curse several centuries before.